EthanBao27/everforest-typora/README.md

 3. **Copy theme files**

-   - Place the everforest.css file and its resources into the theme folder.
+   - Place the everforest.css file into the theme folder.

 4. **Apply the theme**